fidian/presentations/programming-merit-badge/index.md

 ---

+## Projects

+5d: Explain how the programs you wrote for requirements 5a, 5b, and 5c process inputs, how they make decisions based on those inputs, and how they provide outputs based on the decision making.

+---

 ## Careers

-Find out about three career opportunities that require knowledge in programming.
+6: Find out about three career opportunities that require knowledge in programming.
+Pick one and find out the education, training, and experience required.
+Discuss this with your counselor and explain why this career might be of interest to you.

-What careers can you think of that use computers?

-What education, training, and experience is needed?

-Would that career interest you?

 ----